Almost 500,000 people in West Virginia have prediabetes. Are you at risk?

 WVU Medicine Potomac Valley Hospital offers Group Lifestyle Balance (GLB) programs to residents of Mineral County and the surrounding areas.
 The GLB program helps you achieve two goals: lose weight and increase physical activity and has been show to improve risk factors for type 2 diabetes and heart disease.
 Participants of this program work as a group with a Lifestyle Coach during a 22 session/12 month program.

-PVH currently has five GLB coaches conducting various programs throughout Mineral County:
+PVH currently has three GLB coaches conducting various programs throughout Mineral County:

 - Ellen Barnard CCT